xevorte/id.react.dev/src/content/reference/react/useEffect.md

   // ...
 ```

-Note the `ignore` variable which is initialized to `false`, and is set to `true` during cleanup.
+Note the `ignore` variable which is initialized to `false`, dan is set to `true` during cleanup.
 This ensures [your code doesn't suffer from "race conditions":](https://maxrozen.com/race-conditions-fetching-data-react-with-useeffect) network responses may arrive in a different order than you sent them.

 <Sandpack>